Network 10: 2016–2017: New affiliation and financial troubles

 A high-definition simulcast of 10 was revived on 2 March 2016.
-As a result, One, now known as 10 Bold, began broadcasting in standard definition only.
+As a result, One, now known as 10 Drama, began broadcasting in standard definition only.

 On 29 April 2016, the Nine Network pulled its regional affiliation with WIN Television over a lawsuit involving its catch-up service 9Now, and announced a new affiliation agreement with Southern Cross Austereo, Ten's then-primary regional affiliate.
 Ten subsequently negotiated a five-year affiliation deal with WIN; the new affiliations took effect on 1 July, with WIN becoming the carrier of Network Ten programming in regional Queensland, Northern NSW, Southern NSW, Victoria, Tasmania, South Australia, Western Australia, the Australian Capital Territory and the Gold Coast.
 WIN owner and Ten's largest shareholder Bruce Gordon positioned himself to increase his ownership stake in Ten, subject to changes to media ownership laws being passed.

 Following Ten Network Holdings reporting a $232 million half year loss, shareholders Lachlan Murdoch, Bruce Gordon and James Packer withdrew support for $250 million guaranteed loan that would help keep Ten out of receivership.
 This loan was intended to replace an existing guaranteed $200 million loan that was due to expire in December.
 On 13 June, Ten asked the Australian Securities Exchange that their stock be placed in a 48-hour trading halt while it assessed its options concerning receivership.
 It went into voluntary administration the following day.

 On 28 August 2017, Ten's administrators announced that the U.S. media company CBS Corporation (which had a 33% share in the multichannel Eleven and was Ten's largest creditor) had entered into a binding agreement to purchase the company for $123 million.
 CBS refinanced Ten's existing debt including guarantor fees to shareholders Packer, Murdoch and Gordon, and existing loans from the Commonwealth Bank.
 Shareholders in Ten Network Holdings lost their investment.

 Gordon and Murdoch had also placed their own joint bid for the company, which was not endorsed by the administrators.
 At a meeting held on 12 September, Ten's creditors overwhelmingly voted in support of CBS' bid, citing concerns over Murdoch's previous management of Ten and talk of mass job cuts in the news department under Murdoch/Gordon ownership.

 The CBS acquisition was completed on 16 November 2017, when the shares of Ten Network Holdings were transferred to CBS Network Ten BV, a company registered in the Netherlands.